 -- Remember not to use abrasives on scratchable surfaces.

 By eliminating dust, you'll protect your furniture and improve your home's air quality.

-For fine wood furniture, use dusting cloths in place of silicon sprays.
+-- For fine wood furniture, use dusting cloths in place of silicone sprays.

 Vacuuming your living areas once a week controls the unavoidable accumulation of dust and debris.